M11, Junction 10; 2 mins

 Parking available onsite

-With food cooked over a wood-fired hearth, vegetables grown down the road at a horse-ploughed farm, and a stonkingly good menu reflecting the seasons, it’s easy to wax lyrical about Provenance Brix and Mortar.
+With food cooked over a wood-fired hearth, vegetables grown down the road at a horse-ploughed farm and a stonkingly good seasonal menu, it’s easy to wax lyrical about Provenance Brix and Mortar.

-Provenance put down roots in a formerly bland canteen in the beautiful Cambridgeshire countryside, having started life in an Airstream caravan and horsebox trailer.
-Bland no longer, owners Kate and Greg have transformed it into a beautifully light and airy space with a large run of bi-fold doors opening onto a courtyard garden, where some of the herbs and vegetables are grown.
+Provenance put down roots in a canteen in the beautiful Cambridgeshire countryside, having started life in an Airstream caravan and horsebox trailer.
+These have now been transformed by Kate and Greg into a beautifully light space whose bi-fold doors open onto a courtyard garden where herbs and vegetables grow.

-The T-shaped space blends deli, restaurant and café spaces, with the open kitchen the centrepiece of the restaurant; a suspended wood burning stove draws the eye.
-Outside, there’s loads of parking, and a huge garden with picnic benches where kids can let off steam and sun can be soaked up.
+The deli, restaurant and café blend seamlessly.
+The open kitchen is the centrepiece, and a suspended wood-burning stove draws the eye.
+Outside, there’s a huge garden with benches where kids can let off steam and sun can be soaked up.

 Buy The Extra Mile Guide

 The Extra Mile: Delicious Alternatives to Motorway Services is your essential glovebox guide to good food on the move.
 The guidebook is a great gift for motorists and foodies who prefer to avoid motorway services and boring, big-brand food.
 Find independent cafes, pubs, local coffee and tea shops and lovely farm shops near motorway junctions and main roads.
 To improve your journey, support small businesses and discover real local flavours, order your copy today (Glovebox Guides edition refreshed for 2022).